-This approach also extends to all our online resources.
-Anyone experiencing discomfort or concern about something taking place on Artsadmin’s digital platforms (Facebook, Twitter, Instagram, e-digest, etc) can email us or telephone us to discuss these concerns.
-It is important to note that these spaces are often dictated by the rules and terms of other corporations (i.e. Facebook, Twitter).
+This support also extends to all our online activity.
+Anyone experiencing discomfort or concern about something taking place on Artsadmin’s digital platforms (online events, Facebook, Twitter, Instagram, Artsadmin Anchor, etc.) can email us or telephone us to discuss these concerns, or send a direct message to a ‘Guardian’, a person who looks after people’s safety at all our online events.
+It is important to note that these digital spaces can also be dictated by the rules and terms of other corporations (i.e. Facebook, Twitter).

 Your feedback is welcome

-Our Safer Spaces Policy is a work in progress, and can change and adapt as necessary.
-If you have any thoughts or comments on our policy, how we have communicated or implemented it, please speak to a member of staff wearing a pink lanyard, call us at 020 7247 5102 or email us at email@example.com.
+Our Safer Spaces Policy is a live document, and can change and adapt as necessary.
+If you have any thoughts or comments on our policy, how we have communicated or implemented it, please speak to a member of staff wearing a pink lanyard, call us at 020 7247 5102 or email us at firstname.lastname@example.org.